Zurc/angular-redux/steps.md

 ]
 ```

-On navsearch.component.ts we need to check for searchBox state
+In our class we need to check for searchBox state

 ```
 @select('searchBox') searchBox$: Observable<any>;